Nando, Nigeria

-Her Death

-On her death at Nando after a lengthy protracted sickness, Nando was said to have invited the rest of the Umu-Iguedo clans (Ogbunike, Awkuzu, Umuleri) for burial arrangement and also sent a message to the other children of Nnammeyi (Nneyi Umuleri) informing them of their mother's death.
-But then there was commotion and arguments on where to bury her body.
-Ogbunike who was the eldest of the Iguedos wanted the body to be taken home (Ogbunike) for burial since they are the children of the first child but Nando Objected on the ground that they were the people that took care of her during her old age.
-Unknown to all of them, Umuleri delegates went outside for private talk and after deciding among themselves that their mother's's corpse would not be lost to others returned singing war music.
-They further proceeded to cut off her head and took it home with them where it was buried in Nneyi Umuleri at Aro Shrine in present-day mmanoma Nneyi Umuleri.

-Today the trace of her tomb is found in the Shrine of the Aro Oracle of Umueri while her body was finally buried in Ubaruisioye Nando.
-In order to commemorate her memorial, there was a traditional annual Iguaro & "Oriri nne Iguedo" celebrated in Nneyi Umueri and Nando respectively till this very day.
-And all her Children and relatives are expected to be there for the rituals.

 Structure

 Nando comprises eight villages: Agbudu, Akamanato, Abube-Agu, Abube-Uno, Isinyi, Ikem, Ubarunisioye and Umuawo.

 Traditional Leadership

 Nando community was originally led by one Igwe who was from Agbudu village (the eldest of the eight).
 However, when Nando became an autonomous community, fighting ensued over which village would produce the Igwe.
 This fight was mostly between Ikem and Abube-Agu.
 However, Igwe Odibefa of Agbudu Nando is still the most recognized Igwe in Nando.

 Markets

 Nando has a large central market called the Nkwo market which is located at the intersection between Agbudu, the roads leading to Ubarunisioye, Ikem and Abube-uno.
 However, each village also has its own small market such as the Afor market of Ikem, the Eke market of Abube-Agu and the Eke market of Ubarunisioye.

 Festivities

 Nando people have their special festival period called Onwa Nge during the month of May, during which different masquerades come out to entertain the people and display their various colourful attires.